Bowe Bergdahl's sentencing delayed over Trump's comments

-The long-awaited sentencing of Army Sgt.
-Bowe Bergdahl was delayed Monday after his defense team filed a motion to dismiss the case because of incendiary comments President Donald Trump has made about the case.
+FORT BRAGG, N.C. — The long-awaited sentencing of Army Sgt.
+Bowe Bergdahl was delayed Monday after a legal battle erupted over the word "but" in President Donald Trump's most recent remarks about the case.

-Saying he needed time to study the motion, the military court judge weighing the case, Col. Jeffrey R. Nance, recessed the court until Wednesday.
+Bergdahl's defense team argued that their client could not get a fair shake from the court because Trump, during a Rose Garden appearance on Oct.
+16, at first said he couldn't talk about the case and then added: "But I think people have heard my comments in the past."

+Trump has described Bergdahl as a “dirty rotten traitor” and called for the 31-year-old Idaho native to be executed by firing squad or thrown from a plane minus a parachute.

+Related: Bowe Bergdahl Says Returning to U.S. Was as Tough as Captivity

+Nance said there is a vital public interest in "maintaining confidence in the military justice system" and the public "is going to be influenced by context."

-Before doing so, Nance offered Bergdahl the chance to withdraw his guilty plea.
+Before concluding the 59-minute proceeding and recessing the court until Wednesday, Nance also offered Bergdahl the chance to withdraw his guilty plea.
 He refused.

-The judge’s move came after Bergdahl’s defense team argued during the 59-minute hearing that the only way to ensure a fair sentence is to take any possible jail time off the table.
+His lawyers have argued that the only way to ensure a fair sentence is take any possible jail time off the table.

-To buttress their argument, they played videos of Trump lambasting their client on the campaign trail in Dec.
-14, 2015, and then again as president last Tuesday.

-Trump has called Bergdahl a “dirty rotten traitor” and called for the 31-year-old Idaho native to be executed by firing squad or thrown from a plane minus a parachute.

-In an interview with The Sunday Times, Bergdahl shrugged off Trump’s taunts.
+Nance, who has wide latitude over sentencing, could jail Bergdahl for life.

-The issue of Trump’s campaign trail comments came up last week when Bergdahl entered his guilty plea without striking a deal with prosecutors, leaving his fate in the hands of Nance.
+The issue of Trump’s campaign trail comments came up last week when Bergdahl entered his guilty plea without striking a deal with prosecutors, leaving his sentence up to Nance.

-Bergdahl’s lawyers argued Trump’s remarks made a fair trial impossible because as commander in chief, everybody involved in the trial answers to him.
+Bergdahl’s lawyers argued Trump’s remarks while running for office made a fair trial impossible because as commander in chief, everybody involved in the trial answers to him.

 Nance said Trump’s comments were “disturbing and disappointing” but did not constitute unlawful command influence because they were uttered before he was elected.